jpacg/awesome-stars/README.md

 - [40t/go-sniffer](https://github.com/40t/go-sniffer) - 🔎Sniffing and parsing mysql,redis,http,mongodb etc protocol. 抓包截取项目中的数据库请求并解析成相应的语句。
 - [jesseduffield/lazygit](https://github.com/jesseduffield/lazygit) - simple terminal UI for git commands
 - [gin-gonic/gin](https://github.com/gin-gonic/gin) - Gin is a HTTP web framework written in Go (Golang).
 It features a Martini-like API with much better performance -- up to 40 times faster.
 If you need smashing performance, get yourself some Gin.
+- [go-delve/delve](https://github.com/go-delve/delve) - Delve is a debugger for the Go programming language.
 - [go-gorm/gorm](https://github.com/go-gorm/gorm) - The fantastic ORM library for Golang, aims to be developer friendly
 - [PuerkitoBio/goquery](https://github.com/PuerkitoBio/goquery) - A little like that j-thing, only in Go.
 - [iawia002/annie](https://github.com/iawia002/annie) - 👾 Fast and simple video download library and CLI tool written in Go